gladchinda/light-matrix/README.md

 #### `lightmatrix.transpose(matrix)`

 Transposes the input `matrix` argument and returns the transposed matrix provided that the input matrix is valid.
-However, if the `matrix` argument is an `array` but invalid, an `Error` is thrown.
-If the `matrix` argument has a `non-array` value, a `TypeError` is thrown.
+However, if the `matrix` argument is an `array` but an invalid matrix, or a `non-array`, an `'Error: Invalid matrix specification.'` is thrown.

 ```js
 var matrix = [